 The Board of Directors elects the Vice Chairman.
 It meets as often as business requires, but at least four times per fiscal year.
 The meetings usually take place in Zurich.
 If possible, the Board of Directors meets once per year at one of the Barry Callebaut production sites and combines this meeting with a visit to the local operation.
-During fiscal year 2015/16, the Board of Directors met six times.
-Three meetings lasted eight hours, one five hours and two meetings lasted one hour.
+During fiscal year 2017/18, the Board of Directors met six times.
+One meeting lasted 13 hours, one meeting lasted six hours, one meeting lasted six and a half hours, one four and a half hours, and two meetings lasted one hour.
 The two latter meetings took place in the form of conference calls.
-In the fiscal year 2015/16, the Board of Directors held one of the regular meetings in the context of a three-day visit to Chicago, US.
+In fiscal year 2017/18, the Board of Directors held one of its regular meetings in the context of a three-day visit to Brussels/Wieze/Halle, Belgium.

 The Chairman invites the members of the Board to the meetings in writing, indicating the agenda and the motions for resolution thereto.
 The invitations are sent out at least ten business days prior to the meeting.
 Each member of the Board can request that the Chairman call for a meeting without undue delay.
 In addition to the materials for Board meetings, the members of the Board receive monthly financial reports.

 At the request of one member of the Board, members of the Executive Committee are invited to attend meetings.
 The Board of Directors can determine by majority vote that other third parties, for example external consultants, may attend part or all of the meetings.
-In the fiscal year under review, the CEO, the CFO and, depending on the agenda items, other members of the Executive Committee or Management were present at all Board meetings and all Committee meetings.
+In the fiscal year under review, the Chief Executive Officer, the Chief Financial Officer and, depending on the agenda items, other members of the Executive Committee or Management were present at all Board meetings and all Committee meetings.
 At the end of each physical Board meeting, there is a closed Board session without the participation of the Management.

 Resolutions are adopted by a simple majority of the members of the Board being present or represented.
 Resolutions can also be adopted by unanimous circular decision.
 Members of the Board may only be represented by a fellow member of the Board.
 In the event of a tie vote, the proposal is deemed not to be resolved.
 Resolutions made at the Board meetings are documented through written minutes of the meeting.